CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 provides the list of courses from the database and allows user to click on them to select them.
 Has a search bar to search for key words.
 The key words are used to sort through the list of all the classes. stores the selected courses in the user's list of selected courses.
-The user can use the list of selected courses to put them in the model schedule.
+The user can use the list of selected courses to drag and drop them in the model schedule.

 ## Design
 There would be a data structure for the selected courses: a list because it doesn't need to be ordered.
 There would be a data structure for the schedule and that would be an array because it is ordered, and the indexes in the array would fit the class schedule (zero index -> zero period).
 It would be an optional array for class type course as there is the possibilty that a student does not have classes in certain periods such as zero period.
 Once they select a course from their selected courses, it will remove it from the list and copy it into the array.
 If they want to tske a class off the schedule, then they would have to click and drag it back: making the value in the array nil and adding it back into the list.